18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 Organizations across the United States offer a number of discounts to federal employees.
 Specific discounts are covered [here](http://www.govexec.com/federal-news/2013/10/gimme-my-discount/29165/), [here](http://www.fedsave.com/), and [here](https://www.govloop.com/top-50-discounts-for-government-employees/), but some highlights include:

 * Members of the military and government employees with verified email addresses are eligible for [free digital access to The Washington Post](https://subscribe.washingtonpost.com/specialoffer/#/gov-mil).
-* Major cell phone carriers offer a 15% discount on cell plans to all federal employees&mdash;just ask!
+* Major cell phone carriers offer a 15% discount on cell plans to all federal employees---just ask!
 * Apple offers a discount (~10%) to feds when they buy personal equipment.
 * General Assembly offers a discount to federal employees.